-Join Ben Long for an in-depth discussion in this video Exposure lock, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Exposure lock, part of Nikon D5100 Essential Training.

 There will be times when you will want to shoot multiple frames with different…compositions but use the same exposure settings for all of them.…Panoramas are the most common situation where you will encounter this problem.…The Exposure Lock control lets you meter a scene, then lock that exposure in as…you take multiple shots.…This is the Exposure Lock button on the 5100;…it's also a focus lock.
 Using it is very simple.…I half-press the shutter button to meter and focus and then press and hold the…Exposure Lock button.…

 That will keep my exposure from changing as I move the camera around.…Now inside the viewfinder I will see a little AEL light light up to remind me…that exposure is locked.…With exposure locked, when I'm in Program mode, I can still use my Flexible…Program control so I can still use the dial to change the reciprocal…exposure combinations.…If I'm in Shutter Priority mode, I can still change shutter speed.…If I'm an Aperture Priority mode, I can still change aperture.…So it's locking the exposure; it's not necessarily locking a specific values that…

 - Attaching a lens to a camera

 - Deciding how many batteries and media cards are needed

 - Changing image format and size